-Once arrived in Sulmona your chauffeur/guide will introduce you the history of this charming little town and will give you some free time to walk around and explore the area.
+Once arrived in Sulmona your tour driver will introduce you the history of this charming little town and will give you some free time to walk around and explore the area.
 Sulmona has several squares, churches and palaces of historical significance.
-Your chauffeur/guide will be happy to suggest some great typical restaurants in town for an authentic meal.
+Your tour driver will be happy to suggest some great typical restaurants in town for an authentic meal.

 The region of Abruzzo is well known for great food and strong wines, for pasta lovers we recommend to not miss the “maccheroni alla chitarra” consistening of fresh spaghetti made by rolling pasta dough with a large rolling pin over metallic wires stretched out over wooden box like a guitar.
 The spaghetti is served with a tomato-based ragout and it tastes absolutely delicious accompanied by a glass of Montepulciano red wine.